 Honeycomb is designed to help you you gather as much context as you can from your production systems so you can investigate and debug new and complex problems.
-The goal is to empower your team to start observing your system proactively so that you’re able to
+Having an observable system means that everyone on your team has the ability to understand what’s happening in your software.

-Structured events are the form of telemetry data that truly enables observability in software.
-Honeycomb works by ingesting your structured event and then making it available for you to interact with in near-real time.
+Wide, structured events are the form of telemetry data that truly enables observability in software.
+Honeycomb works by ingesting your structured events and making them available to interact with in near-real time.

 Ready to try it out?
 Start sending data to Honeycomb.